"A profoundly important human document, haunting for all the right reasons, and must be read."

 “What the eye does not see is what they don’t want you to see, or think over, or act on.”

-Invisible Britain will be a platform that will work with underrepresented individuals and communities to amplify their voices and help enable them to to tell their stories via a diverse range of creative projects.
+Invisible Britain is a platform that will work with underrepresented individuals and communities to amplify their voices and help enable them to to tell their stories via a diverse range of creative projects.
 The platform will also run workshops on the creative arts, a mentorship scheme and provide practical support and advice regarding creative opportunities, as well as offering paid work placements on film and television productions.

 Invisible Britain: Portraits of Hope and Resilience reveals untold stories from people who have been left out of the media narrative and left behind by government policy.
 Featuring the work of accomplished documentary photographers, the book presents people speaking in their own words to create a narrative showing how an unprecedented world of austerity, de-industrialisation and social upheaval is affecting us all.